winton/gitcycle/README.md

 ----

 * Add comment on lighthouse with issue URL
+* Hook to run after gitc qa pass, so I can write a script for amit that will auto merge master into rc
 * Label issues with ticket milestone
 * Issues aren't assigned to people
 * Add comment on lighthouse with issue URL